thisistfy/keylo-privacy/index.md

 Keylo, its name, logo, design, and all associated content are the intellectual property of Tiffany Hsu (@thisistfy).
 Unauthorized copying, distribution, modification, or commercial use of any part of this application is strictly prohibited.

 The alien cat mascot and all visual assets used in Keylo are original works created for this application.
+Visual assets created with AI assistance.
 All rights reserved.